 A syllable is a word or part of a word that contains a vowel and is pronounced as a unit22Honig, B., Diamond, L. & Gutlohn, L. (2018).
 Teaching Reading Sourcebook, (3rd Ed.).
 California: Arena Press..
 The English language has about six types of syllables while most African languages have far fewer.
 The open syllable type is the most common type of syllable in African languages that ends in a vowel.
 For example, in the Nyanja/Chewa language of Zambia, Malawi, and part of Mozambique, the word mutu (head, part of the human body) has two syllables: mu+tu.
 The syllable division is consonant-vowel plus consonant-vowel, or consonant-vovel division.
 Most words in African languages follow the consonant-vovel structure while some have vowel- syllables only and others have vowel-consonant.
 In Nyanja/Chewa again, the word atate (father) has three syllables: a-ta-te.

 Intrasyllable refers to the analysis of each syllable to its constituent parts using terms such as onset, rime (rhyme), nucleus, coda, and body.
 Practically, each syllable has one vowel sound and may contain a consonant before it or after it.
 The example word atate in Nyanja has three syllables: a-ta-te where a=vowel/nucleus/rime, ta and te are syllables made of t=consonant (onset), and a/e=vowel/nucleus/rime).
-Coda is more pronounced in English and other languages as it refers to a consonant after vowel in a syllable.
+Coda is more pronounced in English and other languages as it refers to a consonant after a vowel in a syllable.
 In a word, each syllable is made of either rime (rhyme) only with zero coda(s) or may have an onset and rime in African languages.
 Onset is usually a consonant that is followed by a vowel.
-In the English language, the syllable structure has more parts, as exemplified in the word plant below.
+In the English language, the syllable structure has more parts, as exemplified in the word month below.